On this page we will archive material from elsewhere that would be of interest and use to students in South Asia.

 19. Pakistan – The State of the Union Report: Selig Harrison’s 12 recommendations to help Pakistan survive (April 2009).

 20. How Does Our Language Shape the Way We Think?
 Professor Lera Broditsky describes the results of a study designed to answer this question.
 Plus a video presentation by Lera Boroditsky – truly exciting for those interested in experimental cognitive psychology.
+A refutation of the hypothesis by John McWhorter is here.

 21. Public Opinion on Kashmir: A 2008 poll conducted by the University of Maryland.
 The polling was limited to urban areas in India and Pakistan.